phpflo/phpflo/README.md

     $network = PhpFlo\Network::loadFile('example.json');

 Note that after this the graph is _live_, meaning that you can add and remove nodes and connections, or send new _initial data_ to it.
+See [example](https://github.com/bergie/phpflo/blob/master/examples/linecount/countFromJson.php).

 ## Development